MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 * Projects
 * Quality of our code

+---

-In addition, To help our GitHub Profiles stand out from the crowd, Eddie Jaoude and Jesse Hall created excellent FREE resources to optimize our profiles.
+In addition, to help our GitHub Profiles stand out from the crowd, Eddie Jaoude and Jesse Hall created **excellent FREE resources** to optimize our profiles.

 I have taken both tutorials and have written and documented the process in these two articles.
 I highly recommend them!